loda-lang/loda-programs/programs/oeis/list1.md

 * [A137397](http://oeis.org/A137397) ([L07 program](137/A137397.asm)): Number of distinct palindromic subwords in the binary representation of n.
 * [A137480](http://oeis.org/A137480) ([L12 program](137/A137480.asm)): a(n)=4a(n-2).
 * [A137495](http://oeis.org/A137495) ([L16 program](137/A137495.asm)): A098601(2n)+A098601(2n+1)
+* [A137512](http://oeis.org/A137512) ([L63 program](137/A137512.asm)): The number of nodes visible from underneath a binary tree, where the nodes are placed such that the innermost of the two sprouting nodes should be underneath the mother.
 * [A137531](http://oeis.org/A137531) ([L09 program](137/A137531.asm)): a(n) = 3*a(n-1) - 2*a(n-2) + a(n-3).
 * [A137575](http://oeis.org/A137575) ([L18 program](137/A137575.asm)): Successive structures central number of Seaborg's periodic table of the elements (extended to 32 columns) for odd rows.
 * [A137688](http://oeis.org/A137688) ([L07 program](137/A137688.asm)): 2^A003056: 2^n appears n+1 times.